Topological phases of coupled Su-Schrieffer-Heeger wires: Discussions and conclusion:

-\acknowledgments We thank Q. Deng for the useful corresponds regarding solutions of Torpliz-plus-Henkel matrices and non-symmetric matrices.
+\acknowledgments We thank Q. Deng for the useful correspondence regarding solutions of Toeplitz-plus-Hankel matrices and nonsymmetric matrices.
 We thank E. Jeckelmann, R. Rausch and L. Santos for the useful comments on the manuscript.
-We thank G. Platero and S. Rachel for the useful discussions.
+We thank G. Platero, S. Rachel and P. Herringer for the useful discussions.